9.14. An Introduction To Exception Handling

 6. function4 demonstrates simple branching logic (see Alternate representations of Boolean values) to illustrate that a function may have multiple throw statements.
 The cases don't need to end with the break keyword because the throw statement causes program control to leave the function.
 This example notwithstanding, programmers should not use exception handling to replace flow of control statements.

 Together, try and catch blocks resemble flow of control statements like switches or if-else ladders.
 However, language designers intend for the exception-handling system to run infrequently, not as a part of routine data processing operations.
-Although "hidden" from programmers and users, the exception-handling system performs a significant amount of processing and runs an order of magnitude slower than the flow of control statements.
-Despite their similarities, exception handling and flow of control are not the same, have different purposes, and are generally not interchangeable.
+Although "hidden" from programmers and users, the exception-handling system performs significant processing and runs an order of magnitude slower than the flow of control statements.
+Despite their similarities, exception handling and flow of control are different, have different purposes, and are generally not interchangeable.

 Object-Oriented Exception Handling: class stack